 The thing that sucked about the last beautiful day was that I didn’t get to spend it with Kate Trudeau.

-Back at the beginning I lied: it wasn’t Timon’s coaxing, exactly, that got me out of the house.
-Rather, it was the understanding that Timon is friends with Lacey Pell, and Lacey is friends with Kate Trudeau, and Lacey was definitely coming, so Kate Trudeau was maybe coming.
+Back at the beginning I lied: It wasn’t Timon’s coaxing, exactly, that got me out of the house.
+Rather, it was the understanding that Timon is friends with Lacey Pell, and Lacey is friends with Kate Trudeau, and Lacey was definitely coming, so Kate Trudeau was maybe coming too.
 I mean, they’re really good friends.
 She was almost definitely coming.

 If this sounds ridiculous, it’s because it is.
 But I was in a quasi-anti-relationship with Kate Trudeau, which means that we made out twice, hooked up once, got angry at each other 1.5 times, and were currently traveling through some sort of romantic netherworld.
 Don’t look back, Orpheus.

-But Kate Trudeau did not in fact come, so I spent the whole day pretending to be interested in Lacey’s new job and playing quarter-hearted frisbee with some dude named Chad.
-Really, I was barely there; my spirit was out canvassing other beaches, other streets.
+But Kate Trudeau didn’t show, so I spent the whole day pretending to be interested in Lacey’s new job and playing quarter-hearted frisbee with some dude named Chad.
+I was barely there; my spirit was out canvassing other beaches, other streets.

 In the damp drizzled weeks that followed, photos from that last beautiful day gathered a strange power.